 Since VTGate supports the MySQL protocol, in many cases it is possible to use existing client utilities when connecting to Vitess.
-This includes using logical dump tools such as mysqldump.
+This includes using logical dump tools such as mysqldump, in certain cases.

 This guide provides instructions on the required options when using these tools against a VTGate server for the purposes of exporting data from Vitess.
-It is recommended to follow the Backup and Restore guide for regular backups, since this method is performed directly on the tablet servers and is more efficient for larger databases.
+It is recommended to follow the Backup and Restore guide for regular backups, since this method is performed directly on the tablet servers and is more efficient and safer for databases of any significant size.
+The dump methods that follow are typically not suitable for production backups, because Vitess does not implement all the locking constructs across a sharded database that are necessary to do a consistent logical backup while writing to the database.
+As a result, you will only be guaranteed to get a 100% consistent dump using these tools if you are sure that you are not writing to the database while running the dump.

 mysqldump The default invocation of mysqldump attempts to execute statements which are not supported by Vitess, such as attempting to lock tables and dump GTID coordinates.
-The following options are required when using mysqldump from MySQL 5.7 to export data from the commerce keyspace:
+The following options are required when using the mysqldump binary from MySQL 5.7 to export data from the commerce keyspace:

 - --lock-tables-off: VTGate currently prohibits the syntax LOCK TABLES and UNLOCK TABLES. - --set-gtid-purged=0FF: mysqldump attemps to dump GTID coordinates of a server, but in the case of VTGate this does not make sense since it could be routing to multiple servers. - --no-tablespaces: This option disables dumping InnoDB tables by tablespace.
-This functionality is not yet supported by Vitess. - --skip-network-timeout: This option is required when using mysqldump from MySQL 8.0 (#5401).
+This functionality is not yet supported by Vitess. - --skip-network-timeout: This option is required when using mysqldump from MySQL 8.0 (#5401) with Vitess versions before 7.0.

-For example to export the commerce keyspace using mysqldump from MySQL 5.7:
+For example to export the commerce keyspace using the mysqldump binary from MySQL 5.7:

 '''

-mysqldump --lock-tables=off --set-gtid-purged=OFF --no-tablespaces commerce > commerce.sql
+$ mysqldump --lock-tables=off --set-gtid-purged=OFF --no-tablespaces commerce >

+commerce.sql

 '''